Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Results Discussion

-Each circuit is simulated 50 times with 1,024 shots on the Qiskit Aer simulator \cite{qiskit} with a noise model that mimics \textit{ibm\textunderscore nairobi}.
-The RMSE of Q-fid's prediction ranges from \(0.003 \) to \(0.182\) with an average of \(0.0515\).
-On the other hand, \texttt{mapomatic}'s fidelity estimation has an average RMSE of \(0.142\), with a minimum RMSE equal to \(0.0424\) and a maximum RMSE of \(0.284\).
-On the Quantum Walks algorithm (\texttt{quantumwalks\_n2}) \cite{raffmiceli}, Q-fid's prediction is \(24.7\times\) more accurate than \texttt{mapomatic}.
+Fig. \ref{5a_fid} demonstrates Q-fid's prediction performance on \textit{ibm\_nairobi}.
+For one given circuit, both Q-fid and \texttt{mapomatic} can only give one static fidelity prediction.
+Under this circumstance, comparing the performance between Q-fid and \texttt{mapomatic} using the mean hardware execution fidelity results from multiple trials shows the effect of quantum noise and how the fidelity prediction can provide a representative guideline.
+All the circuits used in this experiment are not optimized for physical qubit layout, so the logical qubits are placed on \textit{ibm\_nairobi} in numerical order from physical qubit 0 to 6 and stay on the same layout for all 50 trials.

-All of the 25 circuits in this section are not optimized for physical qubit layout, so the logical qubits are placed on \textit{ibm\textunderscore nairobi} in numerical order from physical qubit 0 to physical qubit 6 and stay on the same layout for all 50 trials.
 Because most of the test circuits are placed on the same physical qubits, the variables in this experiment are the different quantum gates used in different algorithms.
 The results prove that Q-fid has learned the noise characteristics of different quantum gates on the same physical qubit from the training circuits.
 In contrast, the error rate based \texttt{mapomatic} tends to give an underestimation, especially for high-fidelity circuits.